Rangi42/redstarbluestar/FEATURES.md

    - Level-up moves not learned when a Pokémon grows by two or more levels at once
    - Item evolutions can be triggered by Pokémon with matching IDs battling last
    - Blaine may use a Super Potion with his Pokémon at full health
-- Gym Leaders, the Elite 4, and the Champion have better movesets
+- Gym Leaders, the Elite 4, and the Champion have [better movesets](data/trainer_parties.asm)
 - Default text speed is fast
-- Shiny icons in battle, so you won't miss them
+- Shiny icons in battle, so you won't miss one
+- Missingno's Pokédex entry is the Space World placeholder one